biancanobrega/biancanobrega/README.md

 <h3>About me</h3>

 :earth_americas: I'm from <strong>Brazil - São Paulo </strong>current living in  <strong>Portugal</strong>
-:computer: I've been working as a developer for 11 years
+:computer: I've been working as a developer <strong>since 2011</strong>
 :book: I started as a trainee in an assurance company in São Paulo
 :heavy_check_mark: and now I'm a <strong>software engineer at Student Finance</strong>
 :nerd_face: Development is a forever student life so <strong>I'm always trying to learn something new</strong> !